 There’s an interesting question about that statistic: How many of those that did actually succeeded in getting their money back: Almost half!
 One thing’s for sure: Even more drivers charged with a penalty could benefit from a better organised system for appeals.

 This insight may explain why the TPT has agreed to collaborate with customer service company Resolver on an online platform allowing anyone with a parking ticket to try and resolve their issue.

 How it works

-Although the system will only be open to the public towards the end of the year, insights into how it will work have already been made available.
-You’ll still need to formally challenge the ticket in writing, but once this challenge has been rejected, you can directly appeal online.
+The system will only be open to the public towards the end of the year.
+But the process is clear.
+You’ll still need to formally challenge the ticket in writing.
+But once this challenge has been rejected, you can directly submit your parking ticket appeal online.

 A judicial revolution?